 THE MAGAZINE

-Classical Music, Lifestyle Christina Ezrahi Classical Music, Lifestyle Christina Ezrahi
+Classical Music, Interviews Christina Ezrahi Classical Music, Interviews Christina Ezrahi

 Rhyuhn Green is a young composer and pianist with a vision: classical music should become a melting pot of different cultures.
 The Juilliard student is a recipient of a prestigious Kovner fellowship and has just released his debut album, ph3onix3s.
 TWoA talked to the Philadelphia native about his musical journey, leadership in the classical arts, and, of course, his album.